salma-emara/aps105-book/textbook/chapters/chapter06-pointers/goldbach-conjecture-example.md

 1. Take input number from the user
 2. Verify if the number is even and greater than $2$
 3. Test the Goldbach conjecture
-4. Print if the number is verifies or rejects the conjecture
+4. Print if the number verifies or rejects the conjecture

 Next, we tackle each task and decide if we can put it in a separate function or if it requires multiple functions.
 This helps us in easily managing a larger piece of software.